2014 Subaru Impreza: Sweet Smell of Saving, All In a Sweet-looking Hatchback

 Subaru Impreza

-The 2014 Subaru Impreza hatchback: capable, commanding and filled with sweet features
+The 2014 Subaru Impreza hatchback: capable, commanding and sweetly filled with nice features

 No compromises here: Good in the snow, good on gas, filled with great tech and room for a suburban-style haul